mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 253 - Silent Truncation/readme.md

 * * *

-> In programming, if someone tells you “you’re overcomplicating it,” they’re either 10 steps behind you or 10 steps ahead of you.
+> In programming, if someone tells you you're overcomplicating it, they're either 10 steps behind you or 10 steps ahead of you.

 _Andrew Clark_